 Students are responsible for their room and board.
 The following is an estimate of costs for room and board for twelve months in dormitory housing:

-Single student: \$14,500 Married couple: \$16,500 Children: each: \$2,000
+Single student: \$21,500 Married couple: \$24,500 Children: each: \$3,000

 (Logos Seminary has a student dormitory.
-For an application and rate schedule, please contact Student Development Office.)
+For an application and rate schedule, please check the web site Logos Domintory.)